zeux/meshoptimizer/README.md

 unsigned short pz = meshopt_quantizeHalf(v.z);
 ```

+Since quantized vertex attributes often need to remain in their compact representations for efficient transfer and storage, they are usually dequantized during vertex processing by configuring the GPU vertex input correctly to expect normalized integers or half precision floats, which often needs no or minimal changes to the shader code.
+When CPU dequantization is required instead, `meshopt_dequantizeHalf` can be used to convert half precision values back to single precision; for normalized integer formats, the dequantization just requires dividing by 2^N-1 for unorm and 2^(N-1)-1 for snorm variants, for example manually reversing `meshopt_quantizeUnorm(v, 10)` can be done by dividing by 1023.

 ## Vertex/index buffer compression

 In case storage size or transmission bandwidth is of importance, you might want to additionally compress vertex and index data.
 While several mesh compression libraries, like Google Draco, are available, they typically are designed to maximize the compression ratio at the cost of disturbing the vertex/index order (which makes the meshes inefficient to render on GPU) or decompression performance.
 They also frequently don't support custom game-ready quantized vertex formats and thus require to re-quantize the data after loading it, introducing extra quantization errors and making decoding slower.